uthdev/graphql-auth-app/Readme.md

 Introduce your projects by taking a screenshot, video recordings or a gif.
 Try to tell us about the solution you built by answering the following:

 - Where can I see your demo?
+  -- it is deployed on [heroku](https://uthdev-graphql.herokuapp.com/graphql)

+- What is the solution?
+  -- it is a GraphQL server that implements the authentication flow

 - What was your experience building it.
+  -- I was able to build it from scratch and deploy it on heroku.
+I wasn't able to build the frontend

 ### Built With